lukiasz/lukiasz.github.io/content/pages/recommendations/index.md

 # Books

 I read books.
-They inspire me, force me to focus, to find a quiet place and to dedicate my time into them.
+They inspire and force me to find a quiet place and dedicate time into them.
 It does pay off.
 Here you'll find some of my recommendations.

-I'm reading books on physical paper, on Onyx Max Boox Pro 2, Kindle Whitepaper 2 and my phone.
-More about my reading-learning setup soon.

 {% book(title="Facts and Fallacies of Software Engineering", author="Robert L. Glass", image="recommendations/facts.png") %}